 Leatherwood Loop and Overlook Trail – 5 miles total – Near Bandy Creek

-Due to several different trailheads you can do the whole section out and back, which would be a 10 mile round trip hike or you can do a smaller route.
-The hike from the last trailhead on the East Rim Drive to the Sunset Overlook is 3 miles total.
+Due to several different trailheads you can do the whole section out and back, which would be a 10 mile round trip hike or you can do a shorter route.
+The hike from the last trailhead on the East Rim Drive to the Sunset Overlook is three total miles.

-The Big South Fork is an underrated park.
-Every time I go there I am amazed at the paucity of people I run into.
-It is overshadowed by the Great Smoky Mountains, but with 150 miles of trails and many great day hikes, it is a spot that will keep me coming back again and again.
-Check out their website for more information.
+The Big South Fork is an underrated destination.
+With each visit, I am amazed at the paucity of visitors especially hiking the trails.
+Overshadowed by its eastern neighbor, the Great Smoky Mountains, but with 150 miles of trails and many great day hikes, it is a spot that will keep me coming back again and again.
+Check out their website for more information and to look at trail maps.